ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 <a name="r2"></a>

-# Reason #2: Girls' Develop More Aptitude from Course to Course
+# Reason #2: Girls Develop More Aptitude from Course to Course

 It is no mystery that **as students progress in a course sequence, the courses get tougher and tougher**.
 It should also then come as little surprise that **students' grades tend to drop thoughout a course sequence**.
 Yes, they get better at the course material, but not fast enough (especially on that hyper-rapid quarter system) to keep up with the difficulty of that next course.
 Let us ask then the question of **whose grades suffer more: boys or girls?**.
 We choose to look at **four of the most important introductory course sequences at UCLA: Introduction to Computer Science, Physics, Calculus for Life Sciences, and Multivariable Calculus**.
 These courses are taken primarily by students in their first and second years at UCLA.
 The figure below shows the **average drop in grade as students progress from the first part of each course to the second**.